 10 Fun Facts About Yorkshire Terriers

-Yorkies may be little, but they are full of vigor and confidence with a distinct air of self-importance.
+Yorkies may be little, but these long-haired, toy dogs are full of vigor and confidence with a distinct air of self-importance.
 These pint-sized, playful pups are easily recognizable with their silky, long coats, and they are always ready for an adventure.
-Learn more about this breed in these 10 fun facts about Yorkshire Terriers!
+Learn more about this toy breed in these 10 fun facts about Yorkshire Terriers!

 1. They are tomboys.

 Yorkshire Terriers may look dainty, but don’t let them fool you.
 These feisty and brave little dogs are definitely tomboys.
 In fact, one of their nicknames is “the tomboy toy.”
-They may be compact, but they can have a lot of attitude!
+These small dogs may be compact, but they can have a lot of attitude!